nedimorta/competitive-programming/HackerRank/domains/data-structures/arrays/medium/Sparse_Arrays/Explanation_of_Sparse_Arrays.md

 3. **Returning the Result**:
    - The `matchingStrings` method returns `resultArray`, which contains the frequencies of each query string in the order they appear in `queries`.

-## Usage
-1. Compile and run the code with a standard Java environment.
-2. The code reads input from standard input (console) and writes output to a file defined by the `OUTPUT_PATH` environment variable.
-3. Input should follow the specified format: the first part consists of N strings (one per line), followed by M queries.

 ## Example

 Input: